Germanic origins. Hellmrech, Hellmreich, Hellmerich, Hellmrick, Hellmrich, Helmrich…

 Died 10 May 1826 aged 9½

-Elspet was the daughter of Alexander Symmers and at this time I don’t know her mothers name.
+Elspit was the daughter of Alexander Simmers and at this time I don’t know her mothers name.
 She was born in Cluny, Aberdeenshire, Scotland.
 She lived her entire life in Aberdeenshire.
-Symmers I am reliably informed by Jim Fiddes is an old Scottish name.
-In records of the area such as census etc. Elspet is shown as living in North Aberdeen and St Nicholas.
+Simmers I am reliably informed by Jim Fiddes is an old Scottish name.
+In records of the area such as census etc. Elspit is shown as living in North Aberdeen and St Nicholas.
 From 1840 she is recorded as being the ‘mother in law.
 On the 14th November 1862 at the rather grand age for the time of 84, Elsipet passed away in the St Nicholas area.
 As I understand it she is not buried with her husband.

-The living children of Charles and Elspet Hellmrich:
+The living children of Charles and Elspit Hellmrich:

 Mary Burnett Hellmrich was eight when her father died.
 She married George Donaldson of Peterhead, Aberdeenshire when she was nineteen.
 They would go onto have a large family.
 Alexander Donaldson (dec as infant), George Donaldson, Margaret Donaldson, Mary Donaldson (dec as child), Elspit Donaldson, Alexander Donaldson, Thomas Donaldson, William Donaldson, Barbara Donaldson, Charles Donaldson, John Donaldson and George M. Donaldson.
 They resided for many years at Summerfield Cottage.
 There are several photos of the Donaldson’s held by the Donaldsons family.
 My understanding is that they were a fairly comfortable family financially and remained in the Aberdenshire area.
 If any descendants would like to share old photographs on this website, I’d be happy to put them up for you and credit you with these.